Juan Pablo Montoya: 2006–2009

 Due to the Great Recession, CGR merged with Dale Earnhardt, Inc. (DEI) before the 2009 season to form Earnhardt Ganassi Racing (EGR), and Montoya began driving a Chevrolet Impala run by DEI.
 He rejected offers from other NASCAR teams, and a contract from Tost to return to F1 with Toro Rosso since his family felt comfortable in the United States.
-During the season, Montoya won no races but was more competitive and consistent with ten top-ten finishes and improved his qualifying performances in the first 26 races, and drove better on most types of tracks (including oval tracks) by racing conservatively and Pattie convincing him to replace aggressive race setups and on-track risks with long-term thinking and intelligent driving.
-This was due to his car's increased power, his developing experience and patience, and Pattie's calm demeanour.
-Montoya had been enough acquainted with the Car of Tomorrow by mid-2009, when he adjusted his driving style to slow down in order to be faster.
+During the season, Montoya won no races, but was more competitive and consistent with ten top-ten finishes, improved his qualifying performances in the first 26 races, and drove better on most types of tracks (including oval tracks) by racing conservatively.
+Pattie convincing him to replace aggressive race setups and on-track risks with long-term thinking and intelligent driving.
+He benefited greatly by Pattie's calm demeanor.

+Montoya had been acquainted with the Car of Tomorrow by mid-2009, when he adjusted his driving style to slow down in order to be faster.
 In the Aaron's 499 at Talladega, he qualified on pole for the first time in his Cup Series career before finishing second in the Sunoco Red Cross Pennsylvania 500 at Pocono Raceway.
 He was tenth in points after the second race at Richmond Raceway and qualified for the Chase for the Sprint Cup.
 (Note: Pattie calculated that Montoya would have to qualify for the Chase for the Sprint Cup by finishing on average fourteenth place each week.)
-A pole position in the Sylvania 300 at New Hampshire Motor Speedway along with six top-ten finishes put him as high as third place in the standings but was eliminated from title contention after a series of accidents.
+A pole position in the Sylvania 300 at New Hampshire Motor Speedway, along with six top-ten finishes, put him as high as third place in the standings, but he was eliminated from title contention after a series of accidents.
 He was eighth overall with 6,252 points.

 2010–2014

-Montoya returned to race with EGR for the 2010 season but a new car spoiler slowed him.
-He qualified better and increased his average finishing position over the first 21 races of the season, with eight top-ten finishes, two pole positions, and the took the lead of races more frequently due to faster pace.
-Montoya missed out on the Sprint Cup Chase due to a series of accident, a lack of consistency, and a poor team strategy.
+Montoya returned to race with EGR for the 2010 season, but a new car spoiler slowed him.
+He qualified better and increased his average finishing position over the first 21 races of the season, with eight top-ten finishes, two pole positions, and the took the lead of races more frequently due to his faster pace.
+Montoya missed out on the Sprint Cup Chase due to a series of accidents, a lack of consistency, and a poor team strategy.
 Montoya qualified on pole for both the Lenox Industrial Tools 301 in New Hampshire and the Brickyard 400 at Indianapolis, but crashed in both races.
 Montoya started third in the Heluva Good!
 Sour Cream Dips at the Glen at Watkins Glen and led 74 of the race's ninety laps to take his second (and final) Cup Series victory.
 The rest of the season saw him claim five more top-ten finishes and pole position for the AMP Energy Juice 500 at Talladega.
 He was 17th in the final standings with 4,118 points.